 In this unaccustomed heat where I have to stay out of the sun now too, this heavily padded look is, I have to say, not ideal, particularly when it feels centrally heated from within.

 However, I have been very lucky, so far, and the cold water did its job.
-The hospital is hopeful that I won’t need skin grafts and will heal well.
+The hospital is hopeful that I won’t need skin grafts and that even the third degree burns will heal well.

 It has been an object lesson in consciousness and how we focus.
 For a couple of hours there was only a body in pain, or so it seemed.
 Rational thought went out the window… I know, from my own first -aid training, that any burn bigger than the palm of the hand needs to be at least looked at by a doctor.
 And the burns are pretty extensive.
 Yet all my all-too-present body could think of was cold water.
 The longer the pain went on, the worse it became, the more I observed, as if from a distance, as I fell into a kind of panicked endurance, getting colder and colder.
 Looking back I suppose I was in shock.